practicalli/spacemacs/docs/testing/unit-testing/running-tests.md

 ![Spacemacs Cider tests - results in mini-buffer](/images/spacemacs-cider-test-run-tests-results-mini-buffer.png)

-> #### Hint::Spacemacs loads current buffer before running tests
+!!!
+HINT "Spacemacs loads current buffer before running tests"
-> Run unit tests from the buffer that has changes or new tests.
+    Run unit tests from the buffer that has changes or new tests.
 Otherwise, ensure all buffers with changes have been evaluated to ensure the tests run with the right src and test code.

 ## Using Test Selectors to run specific tests